ksoclabs/mod-aws-models/README.md

-# mod-aws-models
+# KSOC AWS Models

-Missing models from official AWS SDK
+This repository contains some models which are missing from official AWS Go SDK.